As various events, holidays and other plans are cancelled due to the coronavirus outbreak, you may be looking at whether you can get a refund.

 See how to dispute a transaction

-In order to raise a dispute or claim under Section 75, you’ll need to provide us with:
+In order to raise a dispute or claim under Section 75, you’ll need to be able to tell us:

-We’ll review your case on its merits, but will require you to evidence that you have tried to recover your loss.
+We’ll review your case on its merits, but will require you to evidence that you have tried to resolve the dispute with the supplier and attempted to recover your loss.

 How is a Section 75 claim different from a chargeback?